Best Summer Beers 2024

 new england ipa in sixteen ounce glass

-The New England IPA (NEIPA) was born out of Vermont and recently recognized as an official beer style in the last few years.
+The New England IPA (NEIPA) was born out of Vermont and has been recently recognized as an official beer style.
 Under this classification, you’ll find beers called Juicy IPAs or Hazy IPAs.
 These unfiltered beers feature a cloudy appearance, fruity hop flavors, and very little bitterness.
 Big, tropical aromatics and a smooth mouthfeel make these beers a perfect summertime brew.

 New England IPA vs West Coast IPA